virocon-organization/virocon/docs/jointdistribution_and_contours.rst

 Create independent distribution
 ===============================

 Distributions are represented by the abstract class :class:`~viroconcom.distributions.Distribution`.
 This class is further subclassed by the abstract class :class:`~viroconcom.distributions.ParametricDistribution`.
-Distributions of this kind are described by three parameters: ``shape``, ``loc``, and ``scale``.
-Though not all distributions need to make use of all three parameters.
+Distributions of this kind are described by three or four parameters:
+``shape``, ``loc``, ``scale`` and possibly ``shape2``.
+Though not all distributions need to make use of all parameters.

 Currently there are 4 parametric distribution subclasses one can use to instantiate a distribution:

 * :class:`~viroconcom.distributions.WeibullDistribution`
 * :class:`~viroconcom.distributions.ExponentiatedWeibullDistribution`
 * :class:`~viroconcom.distributions.LognormalDistribution`
 * :class:`~viroconcom.distributions.NormalDistribution`

 This table shows, which variables of the probability density function are are defined by specifying the scale, shape and location parameters:

 .. figure:: distributions_with_parameters.png
    :alt: Distributions implemented in viroconcom and their parameters.